MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 * For new data, include full historical data for all employees.
 * Import organizational data for all employees in the company, including licensed and non-licensed employees.
-* Refer to the sample .csv template for data structure and guidelines to avoid common issues like too many or too few unique values, redundant fields, invalid data formats, and more.
+* Refer to our [automated import template](https://go.microsoft.com/fwlink/?linkid=2230246) for data structure and guidelines to avoid common issues like too many or too few unique values, redundant fields, invalid data formats, and more.

 ### Generate the security certificate